DKM: Dense Kernelized Feature Matching for Geometry Estimation: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by the Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP) funded by Knut and Alice Wallenberg Foundation; and by the strategic research environment ELLIIT funded by the Swedish government.
-The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through grant agreement no.~2018-05973, and by the Berzelius resource provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre.